helenebm98/EAM-AX7-TEST1703/07_Requests.md

 Responsible workers can be related to customers, object types, objects, functional locations, job groups, job types, variants, and trades to make a worker preference on work orders and requests regarding which workers should be responsible for a work order (but not necessarily the ones scheduled to carry out a work order).
 The use of this functionality is optional.
 For example, it can be used to select responsible workers or worker groups for specific work types or work areas.
 During a work order life cycle or a request life cycle, it is possible to change or update responsible workers, which could be related to, for example, a change in request stage or work order stage.
 The setup in **Responsible workers** is ++not++ used during work order scheduling.

 Before you can set up responsible workers, you must first set up the workers and worker groups that should be available for selection.
-Refer to the ///"Workers and Worker Groups" section for a description on how to set up workers and worker groups.
+Refer to the [Workers and Worker Groups](06_Objects.md#workers-and-worker-groups) section for a description on how to set up workers and worker groups.

 #### Set Up Responsible Workers